 Constant availability of a standardised product is extremely important to researchers and clinical research

 For the first time, there is now larger scale serious clinical research into the effect of medicinal cannabis.
-In December 2018, the first results were published of a placebo-controlled, comparative study of 3 of the 5 varieties available in the Netherlands, carried out by the University Medical Centre Leiden.
+In December 2018, the first results were published of a placebo-controlled, comparative study of 3 of the 5 varieties available in the Netherlands, carried out by the Leiden University Medical Centre.
 Different doctors, pharmacists, and study groups are now preparing further clinical research.
 They prefer to work with standardised medicinal cannabis that has a guaranteed quality, safety and availability.

 In order to obtain permission for medical scientific research with humans, you need a detailed statement of the product that is studied.
 At the end of the study, the outcomes only say something about the specific plant, and its unique genetic composition, that was used in the study.
-Clinical research that is carried out with the existing Bediol variety, can only be carried out with that plant.
+Clinical research that is carried out with an existing product, can only be carried out with that product.
 Changing variety in the meantime is not possible from a substantive point of view, it is legally impossible, and certainly not desirable.
-If there were to be a change to a plant with only comparable THC and CBD levels, permission for the research would have to be applied for again.
+If there were to be a change to a plant variety with only comparable THC and CBD levels, permission for the research would have to be applied for again.
 THC and CBD may well be comparable, but the chemical and genetic composition of the plant and the presence of other substances changes.
 So therefore, in essence the product used for the research changes too.
 It means the outcomes that were gathered up to that point are no longer usable, because they do not apply to this new, different plant.

 4. MEDICINE DEVELOPERS